Depression is a common mental disorder. It’s estimated that

 If the thought of doing anything seems overwhelming, start small.
 Set small, manageable goals.
 As you meet these goals, you can start adding more on top of them until you ultimately achieve all of your goals.
 Here are some suggestions to get you started.

 1. Get out of bed and out of pajamas

 The simple act of getting up is a good first victory of the day.
 Leave a few sticky notes with positive affirmations where you can see them, such as: “Yes, you can do it,” “Every long journey starts with one step,” or “Never give up!”
 Your brain digests whatever thoughts you create, so feed it positive ones.

 2. Go for a walk

 Exercise helps your body release endorphins, the feel-good hormones.
 Exercising for at least 35 minutes a day, five days a week, can improve symptoms of mild to moderate depression.
 It may also help treat more severe forms of depression.
-In another study, four weeks of aerobic training were found to improve symptoms of depression.

 4. Don’t overschedule

 Congratulate yourself for every task or goal you complete, no matter how small.

 If you can only accomplish one or two tasks, that’s fine.
 Congratulate yourself for every task or goal you complete, no matter how small.
 That will help improve your confidence and sense of motivation.